Sleep Cycle

-Sleep Cycle is the debut solo album by Animal Collective member Deakin (Josh Dibb), released on Bandcamp on April 6, 2016.
+Sleep Cycle is the debut solo studio album by Animal Collective member Deakin (Josh Dibb), released on Bandcamp on April 6, 2016.
 That same day, "Just Am" was the first track shared from the album, accompanied by a music video.
 The album was subsequently released on My Animal Home on April 8, 2016.
 It was remastered and reissued by Domino in 2019.

 Background

 Dibb originally started raising funds for Sleep Cycle through a Kickstarter campaign in 2009.
 Dibb intended to use the funds to perform at the Festival au Désert in Mali, Africa, the creation of a book and CD, and a charitable donation to Temedt, a Mali organization working to help enslaved black Tuareg people.
 Dibb's Kickstarter campaigned amassed 205 backers who pledged $25,985 to help bring the project to life.
 All the funds that were raised through the Kickstarter campaign were eventually donated to charity and the album was ultimately self-funded by Dibb.